-Control: Hand-pull or dig out (remove all roots) or cut and paint/drill and fill.
+Control: Hand-pull or dig out (remove all roots) or cut and paint/ drill and fill larger plants/trees.

-Tree lucerne

-Chamaecytisus nalmensis

-Native to Canary Islands
+Tree lucerne Chamaecytisus palmensis Native to Canary Islands

 Description: Dense, weeping shrub to 6m with leaflets in threes.
-Flowers: June-October - masses of creamy-white pea-flowers.
+Flowers: June-October - masses of creamy-white pea flowers.
 Fruit/Seeds: Downy-hairy pods to 6cm long with up to 10 blackbrown seeds.

 Dispersal: Water, ants, planting, dumped garden waste and soil Control: Cut and paint, then hand-pull new seedlings.
+Stock will eat leaves and small branches.